 Mary and her husband, Pete, raise quarter horses, cattle, and hay on their ranch in the Elk River Valley in northwestern Colorado.
-She and Pete have two adult children and two devoted canine companions, Emma and Griz.
+She and Pete have two adult children.

-Her first collection of essays, At Home in the Elk River Valley: Reflections on Family, Place and the West, was recognized as a 2012 National Indie Excellence Award Finalist in Regional Non-Fiction; and received the 2012 EVVY Bronze Award for Non-Fiction/Experience and the 2012 EVVY Merit Award for Book Cover Design.
+Her first collection of essays, At Home in the Elk River Valley: Reflections on Family, Place and the West, was recognized as a 2012 National Indie Excellence Award Finalist in Regional Non-Fiction; and received the 2012 EVVY Bronze Award for Non-Fiction/Experience.

-In June of 2014, Mary’s essays, “Bugsy” and “Daddy’s Girl” were published in Ankle High and Knee Deep: Women Reflect on Western Rural Living, an anthology edited by Gail Jenner, published by Two Dot, an imprint of Globe Pequot.
+In 2014, two of her essays were selected for inclusion in Ankle High and Knee Deep: Women Reflect on Western Rural Living, an anthology edited by Gail Jenner, published by Two Dot, an imprint of Globe Pequot.

-Mary is currently pursuing an MFA in Creative Writing at Regis University.
+Mary received her MFA in Creative Writing from Regis University.

 Readers may visit Mary at her website: www.marybkurtz.com